Last Updated on 01/09/2023

 Declutter Books and Music

 This is a slow, quiet decluttering project that doesn’t require a lot of physical exertion.
 Grab a dust rag, pick a shelf or bookcase, and go to town.
 When sorting out books, I tend to apply the Konmari method in segments and you might find that works for you, too, as it doesn’t create much of a mess.
 Take all of the books off of one shelf and wipe that shelf.
 Then look at each book and decide if you want to keep it.
 If so, wipe off its dust and return it to the shelf.

 Sort the books you don’t want to keep into one of two boxes: sell or donate.
 You can set those boxes aside.
 Once the heat wave is over, they can be carted away or listed for re-sale.

-You can do the same thing for any vinyl albums, magazines, CDs or DVDs you have.
+You can also do this decluttering process for vinyl albums, magazines, CDs or DVDs.
 Or you might just want to re-arrange your media collections in a new order, such as alphabetically, or by category or genre.
 During the heat you could sort all your non-fiction into one dedicated bookshelf, for example, and arrange by subject area.

 If you have a basement, grab some ice cold beverages and head downstairs during a heat wave.
 Cellars are generally much cooler than the upper storey, and you can spend some time down here during the hottest part of the day, organising and sorting through clutter.

 Here again, keep things stress-free and easy.
 If you have a mountain of stuff to organise down here, break it up into smaller categories or task areas.
 Then focus on one thing each afternoon during the heat wave.
 You might want to clear out all those empty boxes from old electronic items you no longer have upstairs.
 Or sort through your tools and organize all those motley screw sizes.
 Or re-arrange things by category.
 You can make quite a bit of progress down here during the heat!